-In this spotlight we relay the career journey of one of our UX mentors, Wojciech Hupert.
-From his personal story to his tool belt and inspirational view on mentoring, Woj shares with us the ins and outs of the discipline as well as the role of the mentor in getting our students to where they want to be.
+In this post, we’re going to relay the career journey of one of our UX design mentors, Wojciech Hupert.
+From his personal story to his tool belt and inspirational view on mentoring, Woj shares with us the ins and outs of the discipline, as well as the role of the mentor in getting our students to where they want to be.

 Before moving to Berlin, Wojciech had adventured over to Asia to kickstart his freelancing business; tough and tiring as entrepreneurship is, he found himself back in Europe, engaged in a myriad of fields, including video editing, publishing and sound design (of course, always alongside UX design).

 “Every new experience changes us”, he remarks, as he considers the geographic and disciplinary moves he has made throughout his life - beginning with his discovery of UX in Dublin, Ireland.

 Woj’s journey to UX design began when he was working in publishing (setting up magazines and complex user manuals) and technical writing (designing clinical research forms and manuals).
 During this time he was frequently exposed to challenges of working with information architecture and content hierarchy.

 Woj recalls that his “transition to UX was gradual”: from an initial understanding of the field in Ireland, where knowledge of UX at the time was still basic, to becoming engaged with design and UI work.
 In terms of the key to break into the field, Woj tells us that it was “work with other UX designers [which] was definitely the most effective”.
 Indeed, it has been this central tenet that first enticed him into mentoring; “[it] makes me a great believer in the ‘student-mentor’ learning structure”, he told us.

 Becoming A Mentor